Conditional Types page

 type StringOrNumber = string | number;

-The refinement aspects of conditional types become even stronger when used in conjunction with other TypeScript features we’ve seen so far.
+The refinement aspects of conditional types become even stronger when used together with other TypeScript features we’ve seen so far.
 Let’s do a little more tweaking to our types from the createBattle example above and define a function called emitBattleStart that can take a battle name and a payload that corresponds to the properties in the named typed.

 emitBattleStart("wild-pokemon-battle", { challengingPokemon: "onix" });